A Christmas cookie classic, these adorable sugar cookies are perfect for holiday entertaining, homemade edible gifts or leaving out for Santa.

 - 2 tablespoons meringue powder

 - 4 tablespoons water

-For icing: combine powdered sugar, meringue powder and water in mixer bowl.
+- For the icing: combine powdered sugar, meringue powder, and water in mixer bowl.
 Beat on high speed until light and fluffy, 6 to 8 minutes.
-If icing is too thick, thin with small amount of additional water.
+If icing is too thick, thin with a small amount of additional water.